FoundationDB/fdb-kubernetes-operator/docs/cluster_spec.md

 ## ProcessCounts

-ProcessCounts represents the number of processes we have for each valid process class.\n\nIf one of the counts in the spec is set to 0, we will infer the process count for that class from the role counts.
+ProcessCounts represents the number of processes we have for each valid process class.
+If one of the counts in the spec is set to 0, we will infer the process count for that class from the role counts.
 If one of the counts in the spec is set to -1, we will not create any processes for that class.
 See GetProcessCountsWithDefaults for more information on the rules for inferring process counts.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |